Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

-More interestingly, a meaningful full-scale cortical model fitted using visual psychophysics \cite{Malo15,Martinez17,Martinez19} also leads to the same result: the Divisive Normalization solution is a stable node of the equivalent dynamical Wilson-Cowan network.
-In this full-scale case the phase space cannot be visualized as above.
-Therefore, we rely on the analysis of the eigenvalues of the Jacobian computed using Eq. \ref{eq_stabil} with the experimental parameters for Divisive Normalization \cite{Malo15,Martinez17,Martinez19}.
-In this experiment we evaluated the eigenvalues with responses to $10^5$ patches of $40\times40$ images taken from the calibrated Van Hateren natural image database \cite{VanHateren98}.
-Figure \ref{fig_stab4} shows that \emph{all} the eigenvalues are negative, indicating that the Divisive Normalization solution is a stable node of the dynamical system, and that this behavior is consistent (small variance) for the range of responses elicited by natural images.
+Similar behavior is obtained for coefficients of other subbands or other images.
+See Fig.~\ref{fig_field_1} (right), where, for simplicity, we consider perturbations in pairs of neurons.

-The conclusion of this analysis is that realistic Divisive Normalization solutions are stable nodes of the equivalent Wilson-Cowan systems.
+In summary, the Divisive Normalization solutions are stable nodes of the corresponding Wilson-Cowan systems.
 This conclusion confirms the assumption under the proposed relation: Divisive Normalization as a steady state of the Wilson-Cowan dynamics.